 If you’re receiving GIS or the OAS Allowance, your income is likely low enough to qualify for the $2,200.
 If you’re not on these programs, use the Benefits Finder tool on canada.ca to check your eligibility based on your age, income, and residency.

-How to Ensure You Get the $2,200 Payment
+How to Ensure You Get the $2,200 Payment?

-For many Canadians, the $2200 One-Time Direct Payment will be automatic, especially if you’re already receiving OAS, GIS, or CPP-D. Service Canada will use your 2024 tax return and benefit enrollment data to confirm eligibility, and the money will land in your account on August 27, 2025.
+For many Canadians, the $2200 One-Time Direct Payment will be automatic, especially if you’re already receiving OAS, GIS, or CPP-D. Service Canada will use your 2024 tax return and benefit enrollment data to confirm eligibility, and the money will land in your account on November 26, 2025.
 However, some folks will need to take extra steps to secure the payment.
 Here’s what to do based on your situation:

 1. If You’re Receiving OAS, GIS, or CPP-D